Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 1. Build your solution and run the unit tests.
 Make sure that the tests pass

 1. In VSTS, edit your build definition to support .NET Core 2.0.3
-   - Open task "NET Core Tool Installer" and change version to 2.0.3
+   - Open task "NET Core Tool Installer" and change the version field to 2.0.3 (Do not change task version)

 1. Push your code to trigger a build/release